 Written by: Genevieve R. Moore PhD

-CBD oil and anti-inflammatory diets are extremely popular right now, but is our current fight against chronic inflammation based on real science?
+CBD oil, cream and gummies, and anti-inflammatory diets, are extremely popular right now, but is our current fight against chronic inflammation based on real science?
 Or is it just hype?

 Unfortunately, the inflammation struggle is real — and it’s not just something people with arthritis need to worry about.
 Stress, pollution and other environmental factors activate your body’s inflammation response, and your body might be battling chronic inflammation without you even realizing it.
 Although chronic inflammation isn’t always easy to sense or diagnose, it doesn’t make it any less dangerous.

 In the last few decades, scientists have linked chronic inflammation to numerous diseases and health conditions.
 For instance, it’s now estimated that up to 20% of cancer cases are caused by chronic inflammation.
 Other health conditions like Alzheimer’s disease aren’t necessarily caused by inflammation, but people suffering from Alzheimer’s have elevated inflammatory markers — and this inflammation increases the severity and speed of cognitive deterioration.